Health and safety

-Places of worship must take measures to only admit people to the premises in sufficiently small numbers to make it possible to maintain that distance.
-This should be up to a maximum total of 50 people, including children.
+Places of worship must take measures to only admit people to the premises in sufficiently small numbers to make it possible to maintain the 2 metre distance.
+Maximum numbers includes children.
+Please see current guidance under restrictions on capacity.

 Places of worship must also take measures to limit close face-to-face interaction and maintain hygiene safeguards.